-The University has considered the cost of parking permits during Covid-19 and made the decision not to issue refunds for various reasons.
+The University has considered the cost of parking permits during Covid-19 and made the decision not to cancel committed monthly salary deductions for parking permits or issue refunds for various reasons.
 This applies both to 2019/20 and to 2020/21.
-A price freeze on all parking permits for 2020/21 should help mitigate against this.
-Monthly salary deductions for staff parking permits continue as normal.
+Monthly salary deductions for staff parking permits will continue as normal.

 Annual permits are for the 2020/21 academic year and expire on 30th September 2021.
 The year and expiry date are not printed on the annual permits this year.

 The University is able to offer hardship loans to some staff members.
 These are available where there has been a significant drop in household income due to the COVID-19 crisis.
 For more information and eligibility please see the Staff Intranet.

 The reasons for not cancelling parking permit payments or issuing refunds include: